Current Pathology Residents

 Medical School: UTMB Galveston

-Hometown: Grand Prairie, TX
+Hometown: Grand Prairie, Texas

 1. Why Pathology?: I was drawn to pathology because it is a broad field of medicine that requires knowledge of all organ systems down to a microscopic level.
 I like that there are many areas that you can choose from to subspecialize in.
 It leaves a lot of possibilities in terms of a career and even a lot of flexibility.